-Diego Maradona has without a doubt become famous as perhaps the best player ever to play the sport of football, however, discussion encompassed his profession, and he has become one of the most infamous football players at any point seen, just as one of the most celebrated.
+Diego Maradona has without a doubt become famous as perhaps the best player ever to play the sport of football, however, discussion encompassed his profession, and he was one of the most infamous football players at any point seen, just as one of the most celebrated.

 In any case, it's away from the pitch that he has stopped people in their tracks, which is astounding thinking about his abilities.
 He was as often as possible controversial, constant issues with well-announced drug addiction and nearly killed himself with his poor way of life decisions.

 Diego Armando Maradona played his last tribute game, in Buenos Aires On November 10, 2001.
 He played for nostalgic fans in which companions of the regarded player run around the pitch, permitting him to experience one greater snapshot of greatness.

 Maradona's tribute was perfect, with legends presences like Hristo Stoichkov and Eric Cantona, befitting a player who was once viewed as the best on the planet.

 In his prime, Maradona would flit past rivals without any difficulty, yet at 41, he was fat, with terrible knees and awful lower legs, and had been battling drug use for about twenty years.

 This time, his rivals humored him, moving to one side as he lumbered by.
 He netted twice that day, both penalties against Higuita, who obliged his old companion by leaping off the beaten path.
 In the wake of the two goals, Higuita and Maradona embraced each other.